Trusting You is Trusting Me — a two-way road which only works for me when I begin with me.

 When I say I trust you, first what I am saying is I trust myself.

-Trust begins inside, with who I am for me.
+This is a journey which doesn’t begin with another — it begins inside, with who I am for me.

 Many personal experiences can create an inner story which negates your inner ability.